nos/documentation/docs/nos-client/troubleshooting.md

 ---
 id: troubleshooting
-title: Installation Troubleshooting
+title: Troubleshooting
-sidebar_label:  Installation Troubleshooting
+sidebar_label:  Troubleshooting
 ---

-# Troubleshooting
+## Installation
+---
 Although nOS installation process is very easy and smooth in most of the cases, errors still may occur for some less popular configurations.
 This page aims to provide some guidance in case when you have